AskdataHQ/askdata-api-python-client/README.md

 	<br>
 </h1>

 Askdata python client is a friendly Python library that helps developers, data scientists and engineers build and manage agent using Askdata platform.

+There are three main use cases for this library:

+1) Query an agent using natural language queries
+2) Create a dataset
+3) Connect an agent to a dataset

 For more information, see [Askdata's website](https://askdata.com).